Menstrual cycle: normal

 The menstrual cycle is the correct term for the cycle (usually monthly) in which a woman’s body releases an egg, prepares itself for fertilisation of the egg by sperm and creates an environment in the womb in which the fertilised egg could implant and form a developing embryo (baby).
 If the egg is not fertilised, the lining of the womb is shed from the body in what are commonly known as a woman’s ‘periods’.

-Girls start to have their periods (menstruate) around the age of 13, usually about 2 years after the breasts first start to develop, and will continue having periods until the menopause, which occurs, on average, at about the age of 51.
+The average age for girls to start to have their periods (menstruate) is around 12-13, usually about 2 years after the breasts first start to develop.
+Women continue having periods until the menopause, which occurs, on average, at about the age of 51.

-The menstrual cycle is generally thought of in separate phases.
+The menstrual cycle is generally thought of in separate phases; the time frames provided are based on a 28-day cycle.

 This commonly lasts from day 1 to day 5.

-This phase is so-named because it is when the follicles in the ovary grow and form an egg.
+This phase is so-named because it is when the follicles in the ovary grow.
 About 3 to 30 follicles grow between days 8 and 10.
 Each follicle contains an egg, but by days 10 to 14 one follicle has overtaken the rest and has reached the correct stage of maturity.

 During days 6 to 14, the lining of the uterus is repaired and, as can be seen on the diagram, builds up to be thicker.
 This is why this phase is also known as the proliferative phase.
 This is stimulated by oestrogen secreted from the ovaries.
 The lining of the uterus will now be about 3 mm thick and is also more velvety again.